 Treatment depends on the phase of the disease and your symptoms:

 You should have regular thyroid tests.
 Your thyroid may be working normally within 12 to 18 months after the symptoms start.
 If so, you may be able to stop treatment.
-Thyroid function will return to normal in 4 in 5 women.
+Thyroid function will return to normal in 4 in 5 people.

 Key points about postpartum thyroiditis